-- 3.2.
+- 3.7.
 Recycled aggregates arise from several sources, notably construction and demolition waste (C&D waste) such as the demolition of buildings, asphalt planings from road resurfacing, recycled glass, recycled tyres, and railway track ballast.
 "Recycling" aggregates involves the processing of waste materials to remove unwanted or inappropriate material such as fines, wood, plastic and metal.
 It will usually include crushing and screening.
-The recycled aggregate is then re-used, usually for a less demanding application. - 3.3.
+The recycled aggregate is then re-used, usually for a less demanding application. - 3.8.
 The supply of recycled materials will depend on the county's capacity to process these materials.
-The Waste Core Strategy sets targets for capacity at static plant, but due to data limitations it is not possible to monitor the role of mobile plant. - 3.4.
-There are no reliable assessments of C&D arisings, and there are no set approaches for making estimates about waste arisings or projecting waste growth for C&D waste, either nationally or locally.
-The method used to establish projections in the Waste Core Strategy assumes that development would initially be concentrated on previously developed (brownfield) land which would generate considerable volumes of C&D waste, and that over time more new development would take place on greenfield sites resulting in the amount of C&D waste decreasing.
+The Waste Core Strategy sets targets for capacity at static plant, but due to data limitations it is not possible to monitor the role of mobile plant. - 3.9.
+There are no reliable assessments of C&D arisings, however a guidance note has been prepared by representatives from the National Waste Technical Advisory Board Chairs and Aggregate Working Party Chairs in May 2022 outlining various options available for the collection and collation of data to estimate arisings and sales of recycled aggregates, based on discussions with representatives of the regional Waste Technical Advisory Boards and Aggregate Working Parties.
+The methods detailed in this note are for guidance only, and there is no set approach for making estimates about waste arisings or projecting waste growth for C&D waste set nationally. - 3.10.
+The method used to establish projections in the Waste Core Strategy assumed that development would initially be concentrated on previously developed (brownfield) land which would generate considerable volumes of C&D waste, and that over time more new development would take place on greenfield sites resulting in the amount of C&D waste decreasing.
 The projected arisings of C&D waste in Worcestershire based on this approach are set out in Table 1.